 The cycle of worship and prayer throughout the year underpins the life of Exeter Cathedral.
 Daily services begin with the simple said office of Morning Prayer and often close with Choral Evensong sung by the Cathedral Choir.
 The Cathedral is home to several Sunday congregations and holds special services at Advent and Christmas, Lent, Holy Week and Easter and at other times throughout the year.

 For your safety we have implemented full Covid precautions, including physically-distanced seating, hand sanitisers and track & trace registration.
-Because of these special measures, advance booking is essential for all services at Exeter Cathedral.
-Find out more about advance booking >

 Face coverings in the Cathedral